EMDR

 EMDR can be thought of as a way to “rewire” your brain and how you think about yourself and the world around you.
 In fact, studies have shown that after EMDR treatment, a person’s grey matter (the part of your brain in charge of your conscious thoughts, knowledge, memories, that sort of thing) actually increases in density.
 It can quite literally change the structure of your brain and how it works!

-• How is it different?
+How is it different?

-EMDR is different than “regular” “talk” therapy.
-After some preparation and background work (which are helpful in and of themselves), nearly all of the healing comes from within the client’s own self.
-The therapist is a skilled, trained navigator and facilitator.
-We’re working together in and with the “feeling” part of your brain, which is usually the underlying cause of negative beliefs about yourself and many other mental health symptoms.
+Through the process, the therapist serves as a skilled, trained navigator and facilitator.
+We’re working together with the “feeling” part of your brain, which is usually the underlying cause of negative beliefs about yourself and many other mental health symptoms.

 Working through EMDR, Clients have reported experiences like: